The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 59 cities.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Greer took the distinction of being the most Hispanic or Latino, while Marion was the least Hispanic or Latino city.
+Bluffton took the distinction of being the most Hispanic or Latino, while Marion was the least Hispanic or Latino city.

 Read on for more information on how the cities in South Carolina ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.